Arth253/chatAI/README.md

+# ChatAI

-A chatbot with text-to-speech and speech-to-text functionalities, optimised for efficiency using threads.
+- A chatbot with text-to-speech and speech-to-text functionalities, optimised for efficiency using threads.
-Supports contexual history for improved user experience Built using Python, OpenAI API, TKinter, TTS, STT, and PlayHT
+- Supports contexual history for improved user experience
+- Built using Python, OpenAI API, TKinter, TTS, STT, and PlayHT